priyankgupta2003/study-notes-md/publish/Study-notes/DBT Interview Questions.md

 2. What are the primary use cases of DBT?

-Answer:DBT is primarily used for data transformation, modeling, and preparing data for analysis and reporting.
+Answer: DBT is primarily used for data transformation, modeling, and preparing data for analysis and reporting.
 It is commonly used in data warehouses to create and maintain data pipelines.

 3. How does DBT differ from traditional ETL tools?